jlewis-89/Milestone-Project-1/README.md

 #### Typography

-    Open Sana font has been used throughout as this font has been designed for online and screen read devices to easy fatigue on the eyes and enable a cleaner more ledgible page
+    Open Sans font has been used throughout as this font has been designed for online and screen read devices to easy fatigue on the eyes and enable a cleaner more ledgible page

 #### Imagery